 - Maria from the original Harvest Moon is most likely the most religious non-priest or nun character in the franchise.
 She is deeply devoted to the Harvest Goddess and spends much of her free time at church.
 In Harvest Moon: Magical Melody the town has no church due to plot reasons.
 Maria was thus made into a librarian.
 Despite the change in occupation, a large number of Maria's quotes related to her religious beliefs.
 Maria dresses in a blue dress as well.

 - Maria's granddaughter is not as religious as her grandmother, especially after her initial appearance, but is still more religious than most.
 She is named "Marie" in Japan, "Maria" in Harvest Moon 64, and "Mary" from Harvest Moon: Back to Nature onward.
 Like her grandmother, she dresses predominantly in blue.

-- Subverted in Dream Daddy by Joseph Christiansen's wife Mary, who drinks all the time, dresses in black, and flirts with younger boys at a bar.
+- Dream Daddy: Subverted by Joseph Christiansen's wife Mary.
+Joseph is the neighborhood preacher, and although their names reference Jesus, Mary, and Joseph, Mary herself drinks all the time, dresses in black, and flirts with younger boys at a bar.

 - Umineko: When They Cry: This trope is mentioned by Maria, who references the Virgin Mary when discussing her name.
 She believes that she was "a child of God" conceived by the Holy Ghost since Rosa always told her that she didn't have a father.

-- Whateley Universe: Mary Goodhope, the daughter of a teleevangelist, and has the codename, Angel, with the expected angelic wings, blonde hair, blue eyes.
+- Whateley Universe: Mary Goodhope, the daughter of a televangelist, and has the codename, Angel, with the expected angelic wings, blonde hair, blue eyes.